Radio Cult API reference

 Call the get events in range endpoint to return all events between specified start and end dates.
 The events will be returned sorted by start time.

-startDate, endDate and timezone are required query params.
+startDate and endDate are required query params.
 They must be present for the endpoint to return successfully.

 Endpoint